Secondary palate: Evolution

-The secondary palate is thought to have a significant role in the development of warm-blooded animals, separating the mouth from the nasal cavity, allowing chewing and breathing to occur together.
-The first creatures with secondary palates are known from the fossil record starting from the mid-Permian.
+The secondary palate is thought to have a significant role in the development of some warm-blooded animals.
+The separation of the mouth from the nasal cavity also allowed chewing and breathing to occur at the same time.
+Early creatures with secondary palates include crocodilians (who are cold-blooded), and cynodonts and a few others among the therapsids, known from the fossil record in the mid-Permian.
+Mammals inherited their hard palates from the cynodonts.